Workflows that run themselves

 Email to action

-Incoming emails classified by intent, data extracted, tickets created, CRM records updated — all before anyone reads the message.
+Incoming emails are classified by intent, data is extracted, tickets are created, and CRM records are updated before anyone reads the message.
 The inbox stops being a manual to-do list.
 Works with Gmail, Outlook, and custom inboxes.

 - Classified by intent, data extracted before anyone reads - the inbox stops being a manual to-do list for your team